 Period pain is usually experienced as painful muscle cramps in your tummy area, which can spread to your back and thighs.
 Pain can vary from one period to the next, with some periods causing no or minimal discomfort and others causing severe pain.
 Some women may also experience pain in their pelvic area in between periods.
 Pain can be constant and dull, or intense and in spasms.

 Period pain is also known as dysmenorrhoea or menstrual cramps.

-The muscles of the womb (uterus) contract and relax in waves during the menstrual cycle.
-This helps the lining of the womb shed away, resulting in the blood loss seen during a period.
-These contractions can cause period pain and are triggered by hormones called prostaglandins.
+The muscles of your womb (uterus) continually contract and relax in waves but you usually can't feel it.
+During your periods, these contractions are stronger to help the lining of your womb shed away, resulting in the blood loss seen during a period.
+The contractions are triggered by hormones called prostaglandins.